 We’ve learned and observed a few things about Canada during the short time we’ve been here.
 For example, daylight on summer days last about 18 hours.
 No joke.
 There are morning rays at 4 am and it’s light enough to walk around at 10 pm.
 This apparently makes it easy to grow flowers.
 Also, they tell us summer only lasts about 4 days.
 Which means everybody wants flowers whenever possible.
 The Parks Canada folks tend flowers at the locks, usually in boats.
 Clever, eh?

 When Shannon was a Blackhawk, she played with a girl named Anna Hess.
 Anna’s double was a singer at karaoke night.
 Turns out the biggest thing all week in Hastings—population 1,200—is karaoke night at McGillicafey’s Pub.
 According to the bartendress, the locals practice all week.
 It was way cool.
 One of us was tempted to sing Rocky Top, but they probably didn’t have it on the machine.
-Glad we went.
+We’re glad we went.
+They’re glad Doug didn’t sing.